Marlins vs. Yankees Player Props Betting Odds

 Judge Stats

-- Judge heads into this game looking to extend his four-game hit streak.
-During his last five outings he is batting .313 with a double, two home runs, nine walks and three RBI.
+- Judge has picked up at least one hit in five games in a row.
+During his last five outings he is hitting .375 with a double, two home runs, seven walks and two RBI.

 Judge Recent Games